 How to merge PDF files in Windows 10.

+Why learn how to merge PDF files in Windows 10?
 With the combination of work files, home documents, school assignments, and more, the digital world can sometimes feel a bit chaotic.
 If you have, for example, multiple onboarding documents for new employees or a growing collection of family recipes, you can tidy up your virtual filing cabinet by merging multiple PDF documents into one.
 Let’s explore how you can do this in just a few steps.

-- Open the Acrobat Online tool.
+- Open Acrobat online services.

 - Drag and drop your files, or click the Select files button and locate your files via the dialog box.